Erna P. Harris: Early life and education

 Erna Prather Harris was born on June 29, 1908, in Kingfisher, Oklahoma, to Frances A. "Frankie" (née Prather) and James E. Harris.
-Her father was a postman and pacifist.
-An admirer of Mahatma Gandhi, he influenced his daughter's later activism.
-Although he did not own a gun, he routinely opposed the actions of the local Ku Klux Klan.
+Her father was a postman.
+As a pacifist and an admirer of Mahatma Gandhi, he influenced his daughter's later activism.
+Unlike most men in his community, he did not own a gun, but he routinely opposed the actions of the local Ku Klux Klan.
 She attended segregated schools and graduated from Douglass High School in Kingfisher in 1926.
 As she did not want to continue her education in a segregated setting, after graduation Harris worked as a domestic to earn enough money to attend an out-of-state integrated university.
 She enrolled at Wichita State University, majoring in journalism and minoring in religion, sociology, and Spanish.
+She began wearing a beret, later a signature part of her style, in university because men's hats were less expensive than women's headwear.
 Harris was a reporter on the college press, The Sunflower, and while a freshman was the first woman to win a journalism prize.
 The paper won an award from the Collegiate Press Association while she was an editor during her senior year.
 She was the only Black student in the journalism department and its first Black graduate when she earned her bachelor's degree in 1936.